Cassian25/React-Tableau-UI-For-Visualization/README.md

-Here's the improved project description for your GitHub repository:
+Here's the updated project description for your GitHub repository, including the additional features of filters, clearing data, downloads, and pop-ups:

 ---

 # React Tableau-Like Data Visualization Tool

 Welcome to the **React Tableau-Like Data Visualization Tool**!
 This project is a powerful, flexible, and interactive data visualization tool built with React.js, inspired by Tableau.
-It offers a wide range of features including various aggregation functions, dynamic charts, and extensive data manipulation capabilities.
+It offers a wide range of features including various aggregation functions, dynamic charts, extensive data manipulation capabilities, and more.

 ## Features

 - **Aggregation Functions**: Perform various aggregation functions such as Sum, Average, Count, Count Distinct, Mode, Minimum, Maximum, Median, Range, and Percentage on your data.
 - **Dynamic Charts**: Support for multiple chart types including Bar, Line, Pie, Polar Area, Radar, Scatter, and Bubble charts.
 - **Interactive Data Manipulation**: Drag-and-drop functionality for headers, adjustable modal and table sizes, and real-time updates.
+- **Drag-and-Drop Headers**: Drag and drop headers into a designated area to create a table or chart with the dragged headers' data.
+- **Filters**: Apply various filters to your data to refine and focus your analysis.
+- **Clear Data**: Easily clear data to reset your workspace and start fresh.
 - **Data Export**: Download your data in CSV or Excel format directly from the application.
+- **Pop-ups**: Use pop-up modals to display detailed information or additional options.
 - **Responsive Design**: Ensures a seamless experience across different devices and screen sizes.

 ## Getting Started